 All forms noted above must be submitted to online via JotForm.
 The approval form must be submitted within one week of placement at the latest; the other forms are to be submitted at the conclusion of placement.
 All forms can be downloaded or accessed electronically on canvas. *Note: all forms related to fieldwork (approval, fieldwork summary [which includes your fieldwork hours log]) need to be received by the MPH Office no later than 6 weeks prior to the student’s expected graduation date.

 Can dual degree students double count Fieldwork hours if their other degree program also includes a Required Fieldwork Experience?

 Yes.
 Dual degree students can count fieldwork hours also being applied to the requirements of their other degree program, as long as 125 hours of this time includes work on a PH relevant project which contributes to population level impact.
 Further, all fieldwork activities undertaken by the student must be linked to selected competencies within the MPH Program and qualify as an appropriately directed and supervised experience.
 Contact Elaine Weigelt to check if your fieldwork placement for your other degree program meets the MPH fieldwork requirements.

 Can the Fieldwork and Capstone Project be integrated?

 Yes.
-Students have the option of combining their RFE and Capstone Project.
+Students have the option of combining their Fieldwork and Capstone Project.
 Combined projects must include 125 hours of fieldwork and a final, culminating project that meets the requirements of the Capstone course and Capstone Mentor.